sanketshevkar/SM445_TheMinerLeague/README.md

 Corporate action Miner Bot based on AI-ML.

-1. Web Crawler
+## Web Crawler

-   - Crawls through Financial Express webiste and Money Control website to search for the desired company name and corporate actions.
+    - User can search for a company and the crawler crawls through Financial Express and Money Control websites to search for the desired company name and most recent corporate actions.

+## Manual Upload

-2. Segment Classifier
+1. Segment Classifier

-   - The documents are first classified into three major segments.
+   - The uploaded document is first classified into three major segments.
      - Equity
      - Mutual Funds